asav13/PRLA-Verk5/part2/README.md

 In order for everything to work properly you must have Python3 installed, and some pip packages:
 -bs4
+-requests
 -tkinter
 -Flask

+to install the packages on a Windows system:
 ```
 	py -m pip install bs4
+	py -m pip install requests
 	py -m pip install tkinter
 	py -m pip install Flask
 ```

+to install the packages on a Linux system you can skip the "py -m" part

 ### Use the module